How Def Leppard Began Their Journey to Stardom

-When Def Leppard unveiled their debut album, On Through the Night, on March 14, 1980, they were already being touted among the most promising bands of the New Wave of British Heavy Metal.
+When Def Leppard unveiled their debut album on March 14, 1980, they were already being touted among the most promising bands of the New Wave of British Heavy Metal.
 But the precocious quintet had bigger plans beyond their homeland’s limited metal consumer base, and their sights were set squarely on making it in the musical promised land known as America.

 And damn it if Def Leppard weren’t determined to do just that.